 Encourage environmentally responsible development

-Encourage responsible management of energy, water, wast and environment
+Encourage responsible management of energy, water, waste and environment

 Reduce environmental impacts